cosmoharrigan/minecraft-dataset-generation/README.md

 ```
 * **server.properties** - The ```server.properties``` file in the Minecraft server folder should be replaced with this file.
 * **world-processed** - This is what the ```world``` folder is transformed into after it is loaded the first time by the Minecraft server.
+* **bot-js** - node.js bot for placing blocks in the world and changing and recording agent position and orientation
-* **bot** - Bot for placing blocks in the world and changing and recording agent position and orientation
+* **bot-python** - Python bot for placing blocks in the world and changing and recording agent position and orientation
 * **screen-capture** - Utility for capturing screenshots

 ## Additional contents (optional)